jsdoc2md/dmd/test/md/lodash.md

 <a name="_.indexBy"></a>
 ###_.indexBy ⇒ <code>Object</code>
-Creates an object composed of keys generated from the results of running each element of the collection through `iteratee`.
+Creates an object composed of keys generated from the results of running each element of `collection` through `iteratee`.
 The corresponding value of each key is the last element responsible for generating the key.
 The iteratee function is bound to `thisArg` and invoked with three arguments;
 (value, index|key, collection).